Pricing tiers in Azure Database for PostgreSQL - Single Server

 |Basic||Workloads that require light compute and I/O performance.
 Examples include servers used for development or testing or small-scale infrequently used applications.|

 |General Purpose||Most business workloads that require balanced compute and memory with scalable I/O throughput.
 Examples include servers for hosting web and mobile apps and other enterprise applications.|

 |Memory Optimized||High-performance database workloads that require in-memory performance for faster transaction processing and higher concurrency.
 Examples include servers for processing real-time data and high-performance transactional or analytical apps.|

-After you create a General Purpose or Memory Optimized server, the number of vCores, hardware generation, and pricing tier can be changed up or down within seconds.
+After you create a server, the number of vCores, hardware generation, and pricing tier (except to and from Basic) can be changed up or down within seconds.
 You also can independently adjust the amount of storage up and the backup retention period up or down with no application downtime.
 You can't change the backup storage type after a server is created.
 For more information, see the Scale resources section.

 Compute generations and vCores

 Compute resources are provided as vCores, which represent the logical CPU of the underlying hardware.
 China East 1, China North 1, US DoD Central, and US DoD East utilize Gen 4 logical CPUs that are based on Intel E5-2673 v3 (Haswell) 2.4-GHz processors.
 All other regions utilize Gen 5 logical CPUs that are based on Intel E5-2673 v4 (Broadwell) 2.3-GHz processors.

 The storage you provision is the amount of storage capacity available to your Azure Database for PostgreSQL server.
 The storage is used for the database files, temporary files, transaction logs, and the PostgreSQL server logs.
 The total amount of storage you provision also defines the I/O capacity available to your server.

 |Storage attributes||Basic||General Purpose||Memory Optimized|